Minimum Rectilinear Polygons for Given Angle Sequences: The Monotone Case: Minimum Perimeter

-\begin{theorem} Given an $xy$-monotone angle sequence $S$ of length $n$, we can find a polygon $P$ that realizes $S$ and minimizes its perimeter in $O(n)$ time.
-Furthermore, if the lengths of the stair sequences $(r_1,r_2,r_3,r_4)$ are given as above, then $\peri(P)$ can be expressed as:
+\begin{theorem} Given an~$xy$-monotone angle sequence~$S$ of length~$n$, we can find a polygon~$P$ that realizes~$S$ and minimizes its perimeter in~${\bigOh(n)}$ time.
+Furthermore, if the lengths of the stair sequences are given as above as a tuple~$\ell$ where~${\ell={(r_1,r_2,r_3,r_4)}}$, then~$\peri{P}$ can be expressed as:

 \end{theorem}